doantai95/hapyak-embed-api/README.md

 When using an api key, you can optionally pass in a groupId.
 The groupId should represent some subgroup of your end users.

+**environment (optional, for debugging)**

+Valid values are "production", "staging" or "feature".
+Only used when attempting to test against a specific environment.

 ## Editor API